bradleyschacht/LasVegasWorkshop2025/labs/07 - Data warehouse management.md

     <img src = "../assets/images/07_workspace.png"/>

 1. To see the current setting for the items listed below, run the cell for **Step 7.1.3** in *The Workshop* notebook.
-Upcon completion, the cell will a set of query results will be displayed. :
+Upon completion, the cell will a set of query results will be displayed. :

     - Collation
     - Case sensitivity